vmware/powershell-module-for-vmware-cloud-foundation-password-management/README.md

 ## Support

-This PowerShell module is not supported by VMware Support Services.
+While this module is not supported by VMware Support Services, it is supported by the project maintainers and its community of users.

-We welcome you to use the GitHub [issues][gh-issues] tracker to report bugs or suggest features and enhancements.
+Use the GitHub [issues][gh-issues] to report bugs or suggest features and enhancements.
+Issues are monitored by the maintainers and are prioritized based on criticality and community [reactions][gh-reactions].

-When filing an issue, please check existing open, or recently closed, issues to make sure someone else hasn't already reported the issue.

-Please try to include as much information as you can.
-Details like these are incredibly useful:
+Before filing an issue, please search the issues and use the reactions feature to add votes to matching issues.
+Please include as much information as you can.
+Details like these are incredibly useful in helping the us evaluate and prioritize any changes:

 - A reproducible test case or series of steps.
 - Any modifications you've made relevant to the bug.
 - Anything unusual about your environment or deployment.

-You can also start a discussion on the [discussions][gh-discussions] area to ask questions or share ideas.
+You can also start a discussion on the GitHub [discussions][gh-discussions] area to ask questions or share ideas.

 ## License